Firm Profile > Darrois Villey Maillot Brochier > Paris, France

 Walgreens Boots Alliance

 Mergers and acquisitions Tier 1

-Darrois Villey Maillot Brochier's five-lawyer team deals with high-end work on behalf of leading French sponsors and companies, as well as public sector entities.
-The practice has leading regulatory expertise and is often retained to advise on high-profile privatisation and M&A transactions involving major public law issues.
-It is advising Vinci regarding its offer for the acquisition of a majority share in ADP in the context of its privatisation.
+Darrois Villey Maillot Brochier's team deals with high-end work on behalf of leading French sponsors, companies and public sector entities.
+The practice has got leading regulatory expertise and is often retained to advise on high-profile privatisation and M&A transactions involving major public law issues.
 The practice also advises on major public procurement projects and deals with related complex litigation and contentious execution issues.
-It is assisting SNCF Réseau with the building and operation of the CDG Express railway line project, as well as acting for the French railway operator in handling issues raised by the construction of the Tours-Bordeaux high-speed railway line, including administrative court cases.
-Lately, the firm has also handled major work in the energy sector: it successfully represented EDF in a dispute over regulated electricity tariffs brought by Engie and Anode before the Conseil d’Etat.
-Practice head Henri Savoie and counsel Patrick Mèle are highly recommended.
+Lately, the firm has also handled major work in the energy sector.
+Practice head Henri Savoie and of counsel Patrick Mèle are highly recommended.

 Tax Tier 2

 Darrois Villey Maillot Brochier has a highly regarded practice for tax advice on leading M&A and property transactions, often acting alongside the firm’s corporate practice.
 The team's expertise also encompasses litigation and tax audits.
 Vincent Agulhon ranks among the very best in the field.
 Loïc Védie and the experienced Alain Maillot are also noted.

 ‘The team has high-level expertise in real estate tax.
 Lawyers show great commitment in addressing clients’ expectations.
 They are very creative’